Looking for Faces in the Parking Lot, Writing

 Process Notes

-graphic design using the letter C
+graphic design of four arrangements of the letter G

 Project Description [Colorwork Alphabet Introduction]